jchwl0527/Start/README.md

 *   [tina-hello/doh-cf-pages](https://github.com/tina-hello/doh-cf-pages) - DNS-over-HTTPS proxy on Cloudflare Pages

 *   [FranzKafkaYu/x-ui](https://github.com/FranzKafkaYu/x-ui) - Lightweight Xray panel with multi-protocol and multi-user on the same port,supports English language and Telegram bot.
-Easy to use And Easy to manage.
+Easy to use and easy to manage.

 *   [jchwl0527/umami](https://github.com/jchwl0527/umami) - 自建网站统计